Monotype/c2pa-font-handler/c2pa-font-handler/ReadMe.md

 cargo run --features="svg-thumbnails png-thumbnails" --example "render_thumbnail" -- -t svg --input "path/to/font.otf" --output "path/to/thumbnail.svg"
 ```

-> NOTE: Since `woff` feature is not on by default, you must also specify `woff` to generate a thumbnail for a WOFF1 file.
+> Note: The `woff` feature is disabled by default.
+To generate a thumbnail for a WOFF1 file, you must explicitly enable the `woff` feature.

 ### `stub_dsig`